 As we began the entry into Seattle’s harbor, the staff raised the Pride flag.
 About 20 crew members and officers attended from several different areas of the ship.
 It was gratifying to see those LGBTQ employees feel encouraged to show their pride.

 What a difference a few years can make.
 We left Seattle in 2002 to move to the sun in Phoenix.
-In many ways Seattle is a totally different city than during our time there.
-More construction cranes that we could count, along with increased traffic, congestion and homelessness seems to have changed the city permanently.
+In many ways, Seattle is a totally different city than during our time there.
+More construction cranes that we could count, along with increased traffic, congestion and homelessness seem to have changed the city permanently.
 It is, however, still a magnificent city.

 We’d arranged to meet friends for afternoon cocktails right on the dock and enjoyed meeting with both them and MeetMeOnBoard friends.